Independent African news, markets, culture and politics.

 Your call to bear arms misplaced priority - Activist Agberen to FRSC

-A human rights activist has criticized the Federal Road Safety Corps’ (FRSC) call for its personnel to be allowed to bear arms, describing it as a “misplaced priority.”
-Derrick Oritsematosan Agberen stated that the proposal demonstrates a “misunderstanding of what true road safety is.”
-In a statement, Agberen emphasized that road safety is primarily about public enlightenment, prevention, and discipline, rather than intimidation.
+A human‑rights activist has condemned the Federal Road Safety Corps’ (FRSC) request to arm its personnel, calling it a “misplaced priority.”
+Derrick Oritsematosan Agberen argued that the proposal reflects a misunderstanding of true road safety, which he says hinges on public enlightenment, prevention and discipline rather than intimidation.

 Scroll to Top